PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 **STOP**: After *n* steps, how far do you think the particle will have traveled (as the crow flies) from its starting point?
 {: .notice--primary}

 To answer this question, let's generate an animation of the particle and see for ourselves.
-The video below shows a particle, shown in red, taking XXX steps as part of a random walk in a YYY x YYY plane.
+The video below shows a particle, shown in red, taking 1000 steps in a random walk.
 If you're interested in building a simulation like this, sit tight --- we will soon see how to use the software used to generate this animation in the context of biological modeling.

-* NOAH: Please fill in XXX and YYY.

 <iframe width="640" height="360" src="../assets/random_walk_1.mp4" frameborder="0" allowfullscreen></iframe>